CodyReichert/awesome-cl/README.md

 * [cl-ssh-keys](https://github.com/dnaeon/cl-ssh-keys) - Common Lisp system for generating and parsing of OpenSSH keys.
 [BSD_3Clause][15].
 * [cl-bcrypt](https://github.com/dnaeon/cl-bcrypt) - Common Lisp system for parsing and generating bcrypt password hashes.
 [BSD_3Clause][15].
   * see also [cl-pass](https://github.com/eudoxia0/cl-pass), using pbkdf2.
+* [cl-megolm](https://github.com/K1D77A/cl-megolm) - Usable bindings over the top of the Olm/Megolm library used for encryption on the matrix protocol.
+[MIT][200].

 Cryptocurrencies
 ================